-Whether you're just getting into reading as a hobby or you've been an avid reader for years, whether you're into literary tales or prefer genre fiction, there are some books that everyone should try reading.
+Whether you're just getting into reading as a hobby or you've been an avid reader for years, you're into literary tales or prefer genre fiction, there are some books that everyone should read.

 The classic books of American literature are among those must-read books.
 Not only did they have immense influence over the development of writing, but they endure as stories beloved by many worldwide.